avniproject/avni-website/src/pages/blog/2024-10-01-september-monthly-newsletter copy.md

 <br>

-The 2024 August version of the Avni newsletter has been released.
-Please read it [here](https://mailchi.mp/4a1bcb55372d/avni-july-newsletter-14184839).
+The 2024 September version of the Avni newsletter has been released.
+Please read it [here](https://mailchi.mp/417c29ef3911/avni-july-newsletter-14185944).

 <br>
 <br>